You’d be hard-pressed to find many people who openly admit that they cry.

 - Album: The Lark Ascending (2013)

-If you look at this song’s plays on Spotify, it’s quite astonishing (and comical, really) to see just how lopsided they are in comparison to the rest of the album.
+If you look at this song’s plays on Spotify, it’s quite astonishing (and comical, really) to see just how lopsided it is in comparison to the rest of the album.

 It’s something like 31.3 million at the time of this writing, with the next closest being around 330,000.
 The rest of the songs?